hbd-red/5-MP3/README.md

-# Implementation and Optimization of Brute-Force Algorithms
+# Implementation of Decrease and Conquer Algorithms

 ## Team Members
 **Group 5 of BSCS 2-5**